Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Introduction

 Going back to the free-surface incompressible Navier-Stokes equations, since the dynamic boundary condition can be viewed as the same type of slip boundary conditions, one has the hope to establish the vanishing viscosity limit.
 For the case without surface tension and there is no boundary below the fluid, Masmoudi and Rousset \cite{MasRou} justified the inviscid limit by using the framework of their earlier work \cite{MasRou12} and some additional techniques.
-Later, Elgindi and Lee \cite{EL14} discussed the same problem for the case with surface tension, however, some key points in their arguments are not clear to us.
+Elgindi and Lee \cite{EL14} discussed the same problem for the case with fixed surface tension, however, some key points in their arguments are not clear to us (especially before we posted the earlier version of our paper onto arXiv on 21 April, 2015).
 On the other hand, for the free boundary problems, it is also interesting to show the vanishing surface tension limit.
 This is supposed to be somewhat simpler than the inviscid limit problem since the equation on the free boundary is defined without boundary.
 Yet, one needs to develop the well-posedness which is uniform with respect to surface tension, and generally this is nontrivial.
-These have been done for the irrotational Euler equations, see \cite{AM1,AM2} and references therein; for the general Euler equations, a priori uniform estimates have been derived in \cite{SZ}; while for the Navier-Stokes equations with small initial data, we refer to the recent work of Tan and Wang \cite{TW14}.
-The purpose of this paper is to derive the uniform estimates of solutions of the system \eqref{NS} (equivalently, \eqref{NSv}) on a time interval independent of both viscosity and surface tension coefficients.
-These allow us to justify the vanishing viscosity and surface tension limits by the strong compactness argument.
-As a byproduct, we can get a unified local well-posedness of the incompressible free-surface Euler equations with or without surface tension by the inviscid limits.
+These have been done for the irrotational Euler equations, see Ambrose and Masmoudi \cite{AM1,AM2} and references therein; for the general Euler equations, a priori uniform estimates have been derived in \cite{SZ}.
+Note that these results are local in time. {For the Navier-Stokes equations, Tan and Wang \cite{TW14} proved the global-in-time vanishing surface tension limit for the small initial data. }The purpose of this paper is to derive the uniform estimates of solutions of the system \eqref{NS} (equivalently, \eqref{NSv}) on a time interval independent of both viscosity and surface tension coefficients.
+These allow one to justify the vanishing viscosity and surface tension limits by the strong compactness argument.
+As a byproduct, one can get a unified local well-posedness of the free-surface incompressible Euler equations with or without surface tension by the inviscid limit.